 After that you've got the choice of three engines (2.7-litre petrol, 2.4-litre turbo-diesel and 2.8-litre turbo-diesel) and five equipment grades – Workmate, SR, SR5, Rogue and Rugged X.

-Entry into the dual-cab range now starts just under $50k with the top-of-the-line SR5+ auto with powered driver’s seat and heated front seats with leather-accented trim puts you over $60k.
+Entry into the dual-cab range now starts just under $50k with the top-of-the-line SR5+ Auto, with powered driver’s seats and heated front seats with leather-accented trim, puts you over $60k.
 The most popular model – the Toyota HiLux SR5 double-cab pick-up we drove – sets you back around $60k when equipped with a six-speed manual transmission.

-Like every Toyota the HiLux comes with a five years/unlimited kilometres warrantyand service intervals remain at six months/10,000km whichever comes first.
+Like every Toyota, the HiLux comes with a five year/unlimited kilometre Toyota factory warranty and service intervals remain at six months/10,000km whichever comes first.
 The first four routine visits are capped at $250 each under the Toyota Service Advantage program.

 Interested in a test drive?
 Motorama Toyota is the place to be - so make sure you come and see the Motorama Toyota team in Moorooka or Browns Plains.